LandStander27/egelm/README.md

 An egelm application is composed of widgets:

 - `Widget` is the full lifecycle trait.
-Its `view` method renders UI, while `update` handles typed messages and `tick` performs per-cycle work.
+Its `view` method renders UI, while `update` handles typed messages and `tick` performs optional per-cycle work.
 - `LeafWidget` is a simpler rendering-only trait for components that do not need messages, outputs, or errors.
 - `RootWidget` represents the top-level application and can customize window